fengxsong/urlshortener/README.md

     curl -X GET http://localhost:8000/v1/jxtjX

-q: should I reduce the interval of removing the expired keys?
+q1: should I reduce the interval of removing the expired keys?
+q2: should I use `sync.Mutex` to lock or unlock a key from a map when I get or delete it?